Rollmops: Presentation

 Rollmops, Christmas Eve table.
 Herring are important in Wigilia Polish culture.

 The filling usually consists of onion and sliced pickled gherkin.
 Rollmops are often skewered with a cocktail skewer.

 Rollmops are usually bought ready-to-eat, in jars or tubs.
 The brine additionally consists of water, white vinegar, and salt; it may also contain sugar or other sweetening agents (commonly sold as "sweet pickled"), onion rings, peppercorns and mustard seeds.
 Rollmops can be eaten cold, without unrolling, or on bread.
 After the jar has been opened, they will usually keep for two to three weeks if kept cool or refrigerated.
 Rollmops are sometimes served with Labskaus.

 Etymology

-The name "rollmops" is German in origin, derived from the words rollen (to roll) and Mops meaning pug or fat young boy.
+One version of the origin of the name "rollmops" is that it is German in origin, derived from the words rollen (to roll) and Mops meaning pug or fat young boy.
 The form Rollmops (/de/) is singular, and the plural is Rollmöpse (/de/).

 In English, the term "rollmops" is often treated as the plural of the singular "rollmop".
 There is also a theory that the term "roll-'em-ups" became "rollmops."
 The form "rollmop herrings" is also attested.